XAdanM/XAdamM.github.io/content/about/quotes.md

 "Give a man a program, frustrate him for a day.
 Teach a man to program, frustrate him for a lifetime."
 \- Francesco Napoletano

+"And a computer nerd therefore is somebody who uses a computer in order to use a computer."
+\- Douglas Adams